36 Metres, No Second Chance: Eugene Ely Invented the Carrier Landing

 Landing on the Pennsylvania

 Two months later, Ely was ready to complete the circuit.
 The USS Pennsylvania had been fitted with a 36-metre wooden platform extending from the stern, angled slightly upward.
-Across the platform, the crew stretched 22 ropes weighted with 25-kilogram sandbags on each end.
+Across the platform, the crew stretched 22 ropes weighted with 50-pound (23-kilogram) sandbags on each end.
 The idea was simple: hooks on the aircraft’s undercarriage would catch the ropes and drag the plane to a stop.
 There was no second chance.
 If Ely missed the ropes, he would slam into a canvas barrier at the end of the platform — or go over the side into the Bay.
 If he came in too high, he would overshoot entirely.
 If his engine failed on approach, he would ditch.
 Ely approached from the stern, touched down, and his hooks caught the ropes.
 The sandbags dragged and bounced, and the Curtiss shuddered to a stop.
-The entire landing roll was less than 10 metres.
+The arresting ropes dragged the aircraft to a stop within a few dozen metres.
 The ship’s crew erupted.
 He then had lunch with the captain, turned the aircraft around, and took off from the same platform to fly back to shore.

 The Tailhook Is Born